What Is A Muscle Car?

 Bulk Up America

 The American muscle car is thriving today.
 America is currently living a muscle car revival.
 The cars today closely resemble the cars of the glory days.
 However, they can be lighter, faster and more fuel efficient.
 Now that’s awesome.
 Additionally, the glory day muscle has become more collectible, desirable, and valuable.
-The market is creating increased desire for performance parts, replacement parts and more.
+The market is creating increased desire for, replacement parts and more.
 The muscle car is here to stay and its driving the industry.
 The entire car industry can see it’s imprint.
 Dig deep America, roll up your sleeves, join the fun and bulk up.